Jeryl Prescott

-Jeryl Prescott Gallien (also known as Jeryl Prescott Sales) is an American actress, best known for her roles as Jacqui in The Walking Dead (2010-2012; 2016), Madame Xanadu in Swamp Thing (2019), and Aktropaw in Ahsoka (2023).
+Jeryl Prescott Gallien (also known as Jeryl Prescott Sales) is an American actress, best known for her roles as Jacqui in The Walking Dead (2010–2012; 2016), Madame Xanadu in Swamp Thing (2019), and Aktropaw in Ahsoka (2023).
+She also wrote, directed, and starred in Stand Down Soldier (2015), a drama film about a PTSD-afflicted woman veteran attempting to re-integrate.

-Life and career
+Life and Academics

 Jeryl Prescott was born Hartsville, South Carolina.
-At a young age, Prescott and her mother worked for a local group called Willing Workers, a local community organization.
+Prescott's mother was highly active in local community service and care-taking At a young age, Prescott and her mother worked for a local group called Willing Workers, a local community organization.
+She is a resident of Winston-Salem, North Carolina and divides her time between that city and Los Angeles.

-Prior to 2010, Prescott earned a Bachelor’s Degree in Industrial Management, and worked as a trucker.
-She later achieved her PhD in American Literature, and has a Master's Degree in African American Literature.
-She worked as a professor at Wake Forest University in 1998, and the North Carolina School of the Arts.
+In or around the 1990's, Prescott earned a Bachelor's degree in Industrial Management, and worked as a trucker.
+She earned her PhD in American Literature, and has a Master's Degree in African American Literature.
+She worked as a professor and administrator at Wake Forest University in 1998.
+In 2000 as Dean, she organized a pluralism program that included a film festival.
+Around this time she acted in local stage productions.
+She has also taught at the North Carolina School of the Arts.
+As "Jeryl J. Prescott" she has published scholarly journal articles on the topics of Ernest Hemingway, Toni Morrison, and women's studies.

+Prescott has said her performance experience started with growing up in the church, where she was always performing in front of people.

+“I grew up in the church, where I was always performing.
+That was my initiation into performing and being comfortable in front of people.”